 The mark for the supplementary examination will replace the original examination mark in the algorithm to calculate the total mark.
-A total mark of $\geq 50\%$ is required for the supplementary to be passed; a grade of Pass after Supplementary Examination (PP) will be reported.
+A total mark of ≥50% is required for the supplementary to be passed; a grade will be reported.
 Where the recalculated total mark is below 50%, the grade of Failure after Supplementary Examination (NN) will be reported.